ADMISSIONS, RECRUITMENT AND GATEWAY SERVICES

-Students are placed into reading/writing/math courses based on their scores on initial assessment testing (COMPASS) offered by the College or previous ACT scores.
-COMPASS scores may indicate that the student needs additional instruction in these areas before beginning college level mathematics and English courses.
-These mandatory placement requirements are designed to promote student success and persistence.
+Students are placed into reading/writing/math courses based on their scores on initial assessment testing (ACCUPLACER) offered by the College or previous ACT or COMPASS scores.
+ACCUPLACER scores may indicate that the student needs additional instruction in these areas before beginning college level mathematics and English courses.
+This mandatory placement promotes student success and persistence.

 All students enrolled in degree programs are required to have MATH0074 competency.
 Successful completion (C- or better) of any math course is required in order to advance to the next higher level math course.
-Some of these courses must be successfully completed before the student registers for his or her 13th credit hour.
-Success Coaches/Advisors in the Student Success Center can also suggest programs to assist the student in remedial coursework such as tutoring, Solutions, and boot camps.
+Success Coaches/Advisors in the Student Success and Transition Center can also suggest programs to assist the student in remedial coursework such as tutoring, Solutions, and boot camps.

-Students who believe they have been misplaced into a reading/writing/math course should see an advisor in Admissions, Advising and Enrollment Services about retesting BEFORE THE FIRST DAY OF THE SEMESTER‘S CLASSES.
-If students have further questions, they can contact the Student Success Center in 136 Kee Hall, 419-755-4764.
+Students who believe they have been misplaced into a reading/writing/math course should see an advisor in the Student Success and Transition Office about retesting or providing additional information noted above BEFORE THE FIRST DAY OF THE SEMESTER‘S CLASSES.
+If students have further questions, they can contact the Student Success and Transition Center in 136 Kee Hall, 419-755-4764.

 Student registration is conducted via the web or can be done in person at the Student Records Office.
-Students in the Directions advising program, on probation, receiving funding through the Trade Adjustment Act (TAA) or in the Post-Secondary Enrollment Option program (PSEO) are required to meet with a Success Coach/Advisor first before registering each term.
+Students in the Directions Advising Program on probation, receiving funding through the Trade Adjustment Act (TAA), or in the Post-Secondary College Credit Plus (CCP) are required to meet with a Success Coach/Advisor first before registering each term.
 Web registration is available each term beginning with the first day of Priority Registration and ending on the last day to add a class.
 The last day to add a class for a given term is 11:59 p.m.
 (EST) on the Sunday prior to the start of the term.
 Web registration is available to eligible students and will only be available through the Sunday prior to the first day of the term.
-Contact the Office of Student Records with questions about eligibility or the Student Success Center for help with choosing classes.
+Contact the Office of Student Records with questions about eligibility or the Student Success and Transition Center for help with choosing classes.

 Courses can be dropped from a schedule through the withdrawal date established on the academic calendar for the term.
 Student initiated withdrawals are processed in the Office of Student Records (see Withdrawing from a Course).

 Students are required to pay fees or arrange for fee payment on an installment basis by the payment deadline in each registration period.
 Students with unpaid fees may be administratively withdrawn from classes after the payment deadline has passed.
-Formal confirmation of class availability and fee adjustments can be obtained through the Office of Student Records and/or the Cashier's Office.
+Formal confirmation of class availability and fee adjustments is available in the Office of Student Records and/or the Cashier's Office.

 Any student may wish to pursue a second degree.
 To be eligible, a student must complete all required coursework within a second technology as listed in the program section of this catalog, complete a Petition to Graduate form in the Office of Student Records, and pay the graduation fee.
-Questions concerning limitations of financial aid or veteran’s benefits in support of second degree programs should be addressed to the Financial Aid Office.
+The Financial Aid Office can address questions concerning limitations of financial aid or veteran’s benefits in support of second degree programs.

 Several of the program technologies have more than one major.
 Students enrolled in any one of these several majors will be eligible for an associate degree in the technology upon completion of required coursework and the filing of the Petition to Graduate.
 Completion of a second or subsequent major within the same technology does not lead to a second degree.
-This applies to Business Administration, Criminal Justice, Industrial Technology, and Visual Communications Media and Technology.
-The official student course transcript, however, will note the second major, provided that the student completes a Petition form in the Office of Student Records.
+This applies to Business Administration, Criminal Justice, Industrial Technology, Information Technology and Visual Communications Media and Technology.
+The official student course transcript, however, will note the second major, if the student completed a Petition form in the Office of Student Records.

-Students master college prep math, science and English AND build marketable skills in areas such as engineering, health, information technology, biotechnology and business.
+Students master college prep math, science and English and build marketable skills in areas such as engineering, health, information technology, biotechnology, business, and many others.
 Program pathways align to an associate or bachelor’s degree or certification at North Central State College and other Ohio colleges and universities and/or employment.